 Expected completion in 2023

-The load-bearing structure is made from a new modular system from Austrian CREE, called Life Cycle Tower.
-The modular system is based on prefabricated hybrid elements combining wood and concrete.
-Consequently, the construction of the tall building will be faster, cheaper and more environmentally friendly than classic construction and allows for up to 30 floors.
+The construction of the tall building will be faster, cheaper and with a smaller CO2 footprint than with a similar building built in concrete.
+The supporting structure is made in a new modular system from Austrian CREE, called Life Cycle Tower.
+The modular system is based on prefabricated hybrid elements that combine wood and concrete.
+The building system allows you to build up to 30 floors.

-The upper five floors will be furnished with a total of 20 studios, of which 14 are studios and six are one-bedroom flats.
-The interior design of each dwelling is prioritized to release a maximum amount of living space.
-The bathroom core is laid out at the entrance and the kitchen in open connection to the living room.
-All flats are cross-lit with floor-to-ceiling windows providing interconnected spaces and a dedicated view of city life.
+The other five floors will be furnished with 20 student apartments, where 14 are one-room apartments and six are apartments with two rooms.
+The floor plan for each home is designed to free up as much space as possible for living.
+The bathroom core is located by the entrance, and the kitchen is in open connection with the living room.
+All the apartments are cross-lit with floor-to-ceiling windows, providing connected spaces and a dedicated look at life in the city.